epogrebnyak/cbr-db/deployment.md

 bankform.py does not works out of the box with MariaDB (some Linux distributions are shiping MariaDB instead of MySQL).

+##### MySQL permissions

+MySQL must have read access to the data files (see *directory structure - where data is?* below).
+In some Linux distributions, AppArmor must be configured - see [this](http://stackoverflow.com/questions/2783313/how-can-i-get-around-mysql-errcode-13-with-select-into-outfile) discussion.

 Paths to 7z and unrar
 ---------------------
 bankform.py uses ```7z``` and ```unrar``` executables to unpack .zip and .rar files.
 Binaries for Windows systems are in \bin\ subfolder of project directory.
 On Linux must install these binaries with: